Reed College Computer User Agreement

 Requests for Access to Email and other Files by Third Parties

-From time to time, CIS may receive internal or external requests for access to employee's or student's electronic mail and other files, including system, network, and user audit logs.
+From time to time, IT may receive internal or external requests for access to employee's or student's electronic mail and other files, including system, network, and user audit logs.

-At no time shall CIS staff members examine the contents of email or other user files in response to an access request by a third party unless so directed by the chief information officer, a senior officer of the college, or college legal counsel.
-In cases where a request is made as part of an eDiscovery process, CIS response shall be governed by Reed College eDiscovery Guidelines: Reed College eDiscovery Guidelines.
+At no time shall IT staff members examine the contents of email or other user files in response to an access request by a third party unless so directed by the chief information officer, a senior officer of the college, or college legal counsel.
+In cases where a request is made as part of an eDiscovery process, IT response shall be governed by Reed College eDiscovery Guidelines.

 Requests that do not fall under eDiscovery shall comply with the following guidelines:

-Requests for electronic materials must be made to the chief information officer and must specify the timeframe, the type(s) of electronic materials to be searched (emails, documents, etc.), and well-defined search criteria (sender and/or recipient, header keywords, etc.)
+Requests for electronic materials must be made to the chief information officer and must specify the timeframe, the type(s) of electronic materials to be searched (emails, documents, etc.), well-defined search criteria (sender and/or recipient, header keywords, etc.) and the reason for the request;

-When a third party access request is made, the chief information officer shall obtain written authorization on paper or via email from a senior officer of the college or legal counsel before approving access
+When a third party access request is made, the chief information officer shall consult with an appropriate senior officer and/or legal counsel to obtain written authorization prior to approving access;

 Failure to Comply